Databricks Unity Catalog 101: A Complete Overview (2025)

 8) Python UDFs Limitations

 In Databricks Runtime 13.2 and above, Python scalar UDFs are supported.
-In Databricks Runtime 13.1 and below, Python UDFs (including UDAFs, UDTFs, and Pandas on Spark) are not supported.
+In Databricks Runtime 13.1 and below, other Python UDFs (including UDAFs, UDTFs, and Pandas on Spark) are not supported.

 9) Scala UDFs on Shared Clusters Limitations